 The Investment Manager considers environmental, social and governance ("ESG") factors, including ESG events or conditions that, if they occur, could cause a negative material impact on the value of an investment ("Sustainability Risk"), throughout the investment and portfolio construction process.
-ESG factors, including Sustainability Risk, are among the many drivers considered by the Investment Manager when developing country, sector and thematic preferences.
+ESG factors, including Sustainability Risk, are among the many drivers considered by the Investment Manager when developing country, sector and thematic (i.e. industry, size or style) preferences.
+The preferences represent the categories of stocks that the Investment Manager believes are most likely to outperform.
 Governmental influence on public companies, environmental regulation, social policy, market reforms impacting private property, labour, and human rights are among ESG factors considered when determining country and sector/industry allocations and shaping an initial prospect list of portfolio positions.

-The Investment Manager performs fundamental research on prospective investments to identify securities with strategic attributes consistent with the Investment Manager's top-down views and with competitive advantages relative to their defined peer group.
-The fundamental research process involves reviewing and evaluating a range of ESG factors prior to purchasing a security, seeking to identify securities benefitting from ESG trends and avoid those with underappreciated risks.
+The Investment Manager performs fundamental research on prospective investments to identify securities with strategic attributes (i.e. competitive advantages) consistent with the Investment Manager's top-down views and with competitive advantages relative to their defined peer group.
+Example of strategic attributes include new product offerings and pipeline, market share, customer opportunities and concentration, geographic expansion opportunities, and the ability to innovate.
+The fundamental research process involves reviewing and evaluating a range of ESG factors prior to purchasing a security, seeking to identify securities benefitting from ESG trends (i.e. opportunities in the Environmental, Social and Governance spaces) and avoid those with underappreciated risks.
 These factors include, but are not limited to, shareholder concentration, corporate stewardship, environmental opportunities and liabilities, and human or labour rights controversies.
+Examples of ESG trends include, but are not limited to, industry shifts towards environmental or sustainability objectives, and changing investor preferences for companies with stronger or weaker ESG profiles.